mtanguyen/webapps/final_project/README.md

 That's it!
 See deployment for further instructions.

 On MacOS and Linux:
-To install flask, go here: http://flask.pocoo.org/docs/1.0/installation/ If the site above doesn't work, go here: http://flask.pocoo.org/docs/0.12/installation/
+To install flask, go here: http://flask.pocoo.org/docs/1.0/installation/.
+If the other site above doesn't work, go here: http://flask.pocoo.org/docs/0.12/installation/

 ## Deployment